-The Making African America symposium brings together scholars, journalists, activists, curators, filmmakers and writers to discuss how immigration has shaped and is continuing to reshape what it means to be black in the United States.
+The Making African America symposium brought together fifty-three scholars, journalists, activists, curators, filmmakers and writers to discuss how immigration has shaped and is continuing to reshape what it means to be black in the United States.

 3:30 p.m.
 EST

 - Kevin Young, National Museum of African American History and Culture

 - Bonnie Thornton Dill, University of Maryland, College Park

 - Lonnie G. Bunch III, Smithsonian Institution